Please fill out the following form to submit a Request

 Bobbin-Based Inductors Description

-These inductors are found in small sizes which make them
+These inductors are found in small sizes, making them suitable for use in power adapters.

 Bobbin-Based Inductors Applications and Features